Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 to directly control the agent.
 A heuristic Brain allows you to create a decision script to control the agent with a set of rules.
 These two brains do not involve neural networks but they can be useful for debugging.
-The Internal Brain allows you to train and use neural network models for your Agents.
+The Learning Brain allows you to train and use neural network models for your Agents.
 See [Brains](Learning-Environment-Design-Brains.md).

 ## Decisions